EAS Station logo EAS STATION

 3. Upload New: Upload a ZIP file containing all shapefile components and select the boundary type

 Tip: The system automatically detects water features (rivers, lakes) from TIGER/Line shapefiles.
-For Putnam County (FIPS 39137), water boundary files are pre-loaded in the streams and ponds directory.
+Water boundary files for your configured county can be pre-loaded in the streams and ponds directory.

 Supported Boundary Types